I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-rtl-run-once-init-fn.md

 <p>A small number of low-order bits in the location pointed to by the <i>Context</i> parameter are reserved for use by the operating system.
 Your driver's <i>RunOnceInitialization</i> routine should set these reserved bits to zero in the output value that it writes to *<i>Context</i>.
 The RTL_RUN_ONCE_CTX_RESERVED_BITS constant defined in Ntddk.h specifies the number of low-order bits that are reserved.
 Currently, RTL_RUN_ONCE_CTX_RESERVED_BITS is defined to be two, which means that the driver must set the two least significant bits of the PVOID value pointed to by <i>Context</i> to zero.</p>

 <p>To define a <i>RunOnceInitialization</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>RunOnceInitialization</i> callback routine that is named <code>MyRunOnceInitialization</code>, use the RTL_RUN_ONCE_INIT_FN type as shown in this code example:</p>